When you look at pictures of people, say, on Facebook, do you wonder why those not smiling open-mouthed are hiding their teeth?

 Your dentist website comes with Google Analytics installed.
 It gives you an overview of what’s happening on your website and you’re more than welcome to check your analytics any time.

-But you can also opt for a report that shows which keywords brought visitors to your website, where they’re from and which pages they use.
+But you also receive a report that shows which keywords brought visitors to your website, where they’re from and which pages they use.

-Your website also comes with a search box that records what people search for when they use it on your website.
+Your website also comes with a search box that records what people search for when they use it.